• Skip to primary navigation

 Multiple Inheritance in Java

 In Multiple inheritances, one class has more than one base class and inherits features from all its parent classes.
-But Java doesn’t support multiple inheritances with classes, But we can achieve multiple inheritances by implementing Interface.
+Java doesn’t support multiple inheritances with classes, But we can achieve multiple inheritances by implementing Interface.

 Multiple Inheritance